SteeltoeOSS/Documentation/api/v3/initializr/initializr-web.md

 # InitializrWeb

-The _InitializrWeb_ is a web front end for an Initializr deployment.
+The _InitializrWeb_ is a web frontend for an Initializr deployment.
-It uses _InitializrApi_ provided project metadata to populate its interface for easy perusal and selection by an end user.
+It uses _InitializrApi_-provided project metadata to populate its interface for easy perusal and selection by an end user.
 After selecting desired project parameters, an end user uses _InitializrWeb_ to submit project generation requests to the _InitializrApi_.

 ## Overview